cubiclesoft/ultimate-web-scraper/docs/http.md

 * method - A string containing the HTTP method to use (e.g. "GET", "POST", "HEAD").
 If not specified, other parameters are analyzed to determine the most likely method to use.
 * httpver - A string containing the HTTP version to use (Default is "1.1").
 * headers - An array containing key-value pairs to send to the server.
 Headers are automatically normalized for HTTP.
+* rawheaders - An array containing key-value pairs to send to the server.
+Raw headers are not normalized for HTTP.
 * body - A string containing custom body content to the server.
 Useful for making XMLRPC requests.
 Overrides the 'files' and 'postvars' options.
 * files - An array of information containing 'name', 'filename', 'type', and 'data' for each file to send to the server in a multipart/form-data POST request.  'datafile' may also be specified instead of 'data' with a valid filename on the host for reduced memory consumption when sending large files.
 * postvars - An array of key-value pairs to send to the server in a POST request.